nickandersonr/schedule/README.md

 [13-A]: https://github.com/den-materials/merge-sort "Merge Sort"

->**Note:** Zeb will be available **by appointment** for mock interviews and portfolio help after graduation.
+>**Note:** Zeb will be available **by appointment** for mock interviews and portfolio help the Monday after graduation.
+Stefan will be available **by appointment** for the remainder of the week after graduation.
 More details to come toward the end of class.
-Please set up a time with Zeb by Direct Messaging him in Slack.
+Please set up a time with Zeb or Stefan by Direct Messaging them in Slack.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.